bryanlcamp/spsc-ring-buffer/README.md

 ## Performance Profiles (MacBook Air Benchmark Results)

-The following metrics represent were measured on an Apple M2 (2022) Macbook Air.
+The following metrics were measured on an Apple M2 (2022) Macbook Air.
 Consequently, I was not able to take advantagee of thread affinity, pinning tasks to cores, or turning off unused cores.
 And, in a production environment, one would likely be using server-grade hardware.
 Note that this solution is software-only: it assumes kernel-bypass, FPGA, etc. are not available.

 ### 1. Inbound Ingestion Pipeline (`CmeDecoder`)
 - **Test input: 21 million CME SBE msgs/sec.